Don't Make Waves: Production notes

-The film was based on Ira Wallach's novel Muscle Beach which was published in 1959.
+The film was based on Ira Wallach's novel Muscle Beach, published in 1959.

-In August 1963 it was announced film rights had been purchased by Martin Ransohoff of Filmways, who had a deal with MGM.
+In August 1963, it was announced film rights had been purchased by Martin Ransohoff of Filmways, who had a deal with MGM.
 Ransohoff and Wallach had collaborated on The Wheeler Dealers.
 Wallach would do the screenplay and the film would be part of an $18 million slate, coming out in June 1964.
 Filming was delayed.

 Curtis' casting was announced in April 1966.
 In June it was announced Alexander Mackendrick would direct and Claudia Cardinale would co star.
 Filming took place in August 1966.
+It was made as a co-production with Curtis' film production company, Reynard Productions.

 Sharon Tate told her husband Roman Polanski that her experience working on this film was not particularly enjoyable.
-The production atmosphere was tense, and it was worsened when an uncredited stuntman drowned when he parachuted into the Pacific Ocean.
+The production atmosphere was tense, and it worsened when an uncredited stuntman drowned when he parachuted into the Pacific Ocean.
 The film was Tate's third to be produced, but as it was the first to be released in cinemas, it is generally considered to be her debut.
 MGM mounted an extensive publicity campaign upon its release that was based largely on Tate and her character, Malibu, and life-sized cardboard cutouts of Tate wearing a bikini were placed in cinema foyers throughout the United States.
-It was also linked to a widespread advertising campaign by Coppertone which also featured Tate.
+It was also linked to a widespread advertising campaign by Coppertone which featured Tate.

 Dave Draper, who plays Malibu's boyfriend Harry, was the 1965 IFBB Mr. America and the 1966 NABBA Mr. Universe.

-1966 NABBA Mr. Universe bodybuilder Chester Yorton, who plays Ted Gunder, made one other film, 1964's Muscle Beach Party, in which he plays the character called "Hulk."
+1966 NABBA Mr. Universe bodybuilder Chester Yorton, who plays Ted Gunder, made one other film, 1964's Muscle Beach Party, in which he plays the character called Hulk.

 Music

 The score was composed by Vic Mizzy.
-Roger McGuinn and Chris Hillman wrote the title song, "Don't Make Waves," performed by the Byrds over the opening credits.
+Roger McGuinn and Chris Hillman wrote the title song "Don't Make Waves," performed by the Byrds over the opening credits.

 Bob Buquor

-The aerial parachuting sequences in "Don't Make Waves" were photographed by freefall cinematographer Bob Buquor.
-Bob was one of the earliest camera-flyers the sport of skydiving produced in the early 1960s.
-ABC's Wide World Of Sports hired Bob as a freefall cameraman to cover the World Championships of Parachuting in Munich, Germany in 1964.
+The aerial parachuting sequences in Don't Make Waves were photographed by freefall cinematographer Bob Buquor.
+Buquor was one of the earliest camera-flyers the sport of skydiving produced in the early 1960s.
+ABC's Wide World of Sports hired Buquor as a freefall cameraman to cover the World Championships of Parachuting in Munich, Germany in 1964.
 He is a legend to skydivers the world over, with one of the most prestigious awards in skydiving being the "Bob Buquor Memorial Star Crest" Award, so-named in his honor.